Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

-Hence the reduction allows us to rewrite any correlation function as a product of genus zero and genus one primary correlation functions.
+then $\prod_{i=1}^{n}\psi_i^{k_i}$ is a monomial satisfying the condition for the $g$-reduction, thus we can apply this technique to reduce its degree.
+Hence by repeatedly using the vanishing condition and the $g$-reduction, it eventually allows us to rewrite any non-vanishing correlation function $\DL\phi_1\psi_1^{k_1},\cdots,\phi_n\psi_n^{k_n}\DR_{g,n}$ as a product of genus zero and genus one primary correlation functions.
 Moreover, the non-vanishing genus one primary correlation function must be of the form $\DL P,\cdots,P\DR_{1,n}, n\geq1$.

-Thus it is enough to prove that all the primary correlation functions in genus zero and genus one are quasi-modular forms.
+Therefore it is enough to prove that all the primary correlation functions in genus zero and genus one are quasi-modular forms.
 This follows from Theorem \ref{thmprimarygenuszeromodularity}, Theorem \ref{thmgenusonemodularity}, equation \eqref{g=1-elliptic}, and the fact that all the $\theta_q$-derivatives of these quasi-modular forms are polynomials of the generators for the ring of quasi-modular forms (thus are quasi-modular themselves).
 In particular, for the elliptic curve case, the basic genus zero correlation functions are constants since only constant maps would contribute.
-For genus one, as discussed earlier, $\DL P \DR_{1,1}^{\mathcal{X}_1}=-Ei_{2}(Q)/24$.
-The Ramanujan identities for the full modular group described in \eqref{eqRamanujanintro} show that the $\theta_Q$-derivatives of $\DL P \DR_{1,1}^{\mathcal{X}_1}$ lie in the ring finitely generated by $Ei_{2}(Q),Ei_{4}(Q),Ei_{6}(Q)$.
+For genus one, as discussed earlier, $\DL P \DR_{1,1}^{\mathcal{X}_1}=-\mathrm{Ei}_{2}(Q)/24$.
+The Ramanujan identities for the full modular group described in \eqref{eqRamanujanintro} show that the $\theta_Q$-derivatives of $\DL P \DR_{1,1}^{\mathcal{X}_1}$ lie in the ring finitely generated by $\mathrm{Ei}_{2}(Q),\mathrm{Ei}_{4}(Q),\mathrm{Ei}_{6}(Q)$.

 The weight formula \eqref{weight-g} holds true for primary genus zero correlation functions and primary genus one correlation function $\DL P,\cdots,P\DR_{1,n}$ by straightforward calculation.
 Since these are the whole building blocks for the $g$-reduction, we obtain the weight formula \eqref{weight-g} by induction.
-To be more precise, suppose there is a node that splits the dual graph into two separated components.
-Let us denote $T_1, T_2$ to be the number of twist sectors on the two component, and $D_1, D_2$ be the number of $P$-classes.
-Then we get either
+To be more precise, suppose there is a node that splits the dual graph into two separate components.
+Let us denote $T_1, T_2$ to be the number of twisted sectors on the two components, and $D_1, D_2$ be the number of $P$-classes.
+Then we get